(MMR Vaccine; Measles Vaccine; Mumps Vaccine; Rubella Vaccine)

 - Women who are planning to become pregnant or those who are pregnant

-- People with immune system disorders (eg, AIDS )—If you have HIV and are doing well, you should consider getting the vaccine.
+- People with immune system disorders—If you have HIV and are doing well, you should consider getting the vaccine.
 Measles can be fatal if you have HIV.

-- People who have received another vaccine within the past four weeks
+- People who have received another vaccine within the past 4 weeks.

-- Pregnant women—Avoid becoming pregnant for at least one month after getting the vaccine.
+- Pregnant women—Avoid becoming pregnant for at least 1 month after getting the vaccine.

-What Other Ways Can Measles Be Prevented Besides Vaccination?
+What Other Ways Can Measles, Mumps, and Rubella Be Prevented?